Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Query 1-grams in Anchor Text and Top Referring Domain Anchor Text

-Next, we’ll check how many of the one-gram words from the query appear in all of the anchor texts.
-This can be a great way to measure topical and keyword signal strength in your backlink anchor texts.
-We’ll use that final count to find the percentage in total later on.
-Lastly, we also determine the anchor text by frequency count.
-As we loop through the backlink data we simply compare the current data to the previous and set the variable according to which is greater.
+Next, count how many of the one-gram words from the query appear across all anchor texts.
+This is a useful measure of topical and keyword signal strength in backlink anchor texts.
+We’ll use that count to compute a percentage later.
+We also determine the most frequent anchor text by referring-domain count: as we loop through each anchor, compare it to the current best and update the stored top anchor accordingly.

 Find Top Anchor Text By Backlinks